-Currently obtaining a BS in Physics at the University of Barcelona, Spain, Tomas focuses his efforts on information theory and modeling systems.
+Tomas obtained his BS in Physics at the University of Barcelona, Spain, where he focused his efforts on information theory and modeling systems.
 His passion for MotoGP began when he witnessed Valentino Rossi overtake Jorge Lorenzo live at the Catalunya GP in 2009.
 With these three breathtaking laps, he was hooked.
 Tomas spends most of his free time reading, training Brazilian Jiu-Jitsu or getting outside to play soccer or surf.
 With a passion for numerical problem solving, Tomas has found his niche within the Grand Prix Scout team.

 Mrinal received his BA in Information Technology with a minor in Psychology from Rutgers University – New Brunswick.
 He is currently working as a Web Developer at Burton Snowboards in Burlington, VT and joined the Grand Prix Scout team in November, 2019 as a Frontend Engineer/marketing specialist.
 Growing up and having lived on 4 different countries before the age of 15, he has always had a deep interest in the interactions of users and websites alongside the psychology of marketing and its relationship with human nature.
 Though his exposure to the racing world has been recent, he has always been a big fan of competitive sports, most closely following sports such as American football, basketball, and tennis.
 When he isn’t working, you can catch him at the gym or trying to write some bad poetry.

 UC Santa Barbara